How much is an Omega watch worth? Asked Larry

 Learn more about Omega watches:

-Omega watches are very interesting to collectors: sell Omega watch
+Omega watches are very interesting for collectors: sell Omega watch